Research findings revealed that students with Intellectual Disabilities who have some type of post-secondary education were more likely to:

 - Natural Support

-A University Inclusion Coach will sit in a course(s) with a student(s) to help them with various skills:
+A University Inclusion Coach will sit in a course(s) with a participant(s) to help them with various skills:

 - Appropriate social interaction